nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 Cf. old HackMD with ideas/discussions: <https://hackmd.io/CiBPx3RYQZWGXmSXuAlpVw>

 - Intro
-    - justification: no need to change protocol for off-chain things
+    - Justification: no need to change protocol for off-chain things
-    - justification: we need a standard for contract devs & tools, wallets, and indexers/explorers to agree on formats and semantics
+    - Justification: we need a standard for contract devs & tools, wallets, and Indexers/explorers to agree on formats and semantics
 - Use-case Example
     - Quick round-trip / non-detailed “example”
     - Get an IPFS URI, get the JSON, call an offchain view.
 - Define the piece of Michelson storage
-    - big-map + default “first key”
+    - Big-map + default “first key”
 - Define URI format
-    - refer to other known URIs: `https:`, `ipfs:`
+    - Refer to other known URIs: `https:`, `ipfs:`
-    - define how to point inside a contract
+    - Define how to point inside a contract
 - Define The metadata blobs “meta-format”
     - In the `.md` file: only informal-ish but precise enough definition
     - Some fields are links which use the previous URI format
     - Attachment: [JSON Schema](https://en.wikipedia.org/wiki/JSON#JSON_Schema)
       or [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD)
 - Define Reserved simple fields
-    - authorship/provenance
+    - Authorship/provenance
-    - other TZIP references
+    - Other TZIP references
 - Define Offchain views
-    - micheline encoded as concrete strings? or JSON? or both options/
+    - Micheline encoded as concrete strings? or JSON? or both options?
-    - exact semantics with examples
+    - Exact semantics with examples
 - Define Optional `assertMetadataSHA256` Entrypoint
-    - not sure about this
+    - Not sure about this
-    - do we want other hashes?
+    - Do we want other hashes?
 - How to “derive” from TZIP-16
-    - should we also modify TZIP-12 or just provide examples?
+    - Should we also modify TZIP-12 or just provide examples?
 - Implementations
-    - reference known implementations
+    - Reference known implementations

-All the “Define …” could be sub-sections of a **Definition of The Standard** section
+All the “Define …” could be sub-sections of a **Definition of The Standard** section.

 ## Introduction